chaosblade-io/chaosblade-exec-jvm/CONTRIBUTING.md

 * avoid very large change in a commit;
 * complete and reviewable for each commit.

-No matter commit message, or commit content, we do take more emphasis on code review.
+No matter commit message or commit content, we do take more emphasis on code review.

 ### Pull Request
 We use [GitHub Issues](https://github.com/chaosblade-io/chaosblade-exec-jvm/issues) and [Pull Requests](https://github.com/chaosblade-io/chaosblade-exec-jvm/pulls) for trackers.

-If you find a typo in document, find a bug in code, or want new features, or want to give suggestions, you can [open an issue on GitHub](https://github.com/chaosblade-io/chaosblade-exec-jvm/issues/new) to report it.
+If you find a typo in the document, find a bug in code, or want new features, or want to give suggestions, you can [open an issue on GitHub](https://github.com/chaosblade-io/chaosblade-exec-jvm/issues/new) to report it.
 Please follow the guideline message in the issue template.